as-one/starter-app/README.md

 ## Details

 In any command, there will be no creation of additional folders (like ./dist): all files created will be in the same folder of its references.
-If it's necessary, understand carefully and update the scripts object in package.json.
+If something different is necessary, read carefully and update the scripts object in the package.json file.

 ## Need something else?

-If you have questions or suggestions please open an issue!
+If you have questions or suggestions please open an issue.